kuma35/thinking-forth-translate/chapter6.rst

    : .  ( n)  (.)
 TYPE SPACE ;

-We find another example of failing to factor the output function from the calculation function in our own Roman numeral example in :doc:`chapter4` Four.
+We find another example of failing to factor the output function from the calculation function in our own Roman numeral example in :doc:`Chapter Four<chapter4>` Four.
 Given our solution, we can’t store a Roman numeral in a buffer or even center it in a field.
 (A better approach would have been to use ``HOLD`` instead of ``EMIT``.)